developer-zebra/developer-zebra-site/src/oemconfig/10-2/faq/index.md

 ## Overview

-Zebra OEMConfig is an approach to performing administrative tasks on Zebra Android devices using Android Managed Configurations.
-To configure a feature for which no Android Enterprise API is available, Managed Configurations is the only method available that's based on publicly available specifications developed by Google and the Android community.
-Below are some common questions related to OEMConfig, Managed Configurations and the schemas that drive them.
+Zebra OEMConfig is an approach to performing administrative tasks on Zebra Android devices using Android Managed Configurations (MCs).
+To configure a feature for which no Android Enterprise API is available, MCs is the only method available that's based on publicly available specifications developed by Google and the Android community.
+Below are some common questions related to OEMConfig, MCs and the schemas that drive them.

 #### IMPORTANT
 **The schema for OEMConfig 9.3 (and later) includes default values ONLY for hidden restriction types**; it  no longer includes default values for non-hidden restriction types.
 This is in compliance with changes in the [Google managed configuration specification](https://developer.android.com/work/managed-configurations).